Passive Ventilation

 Consistency

-Passive ventilation ensures that each room is supplied with the right amount of both cool and warm air, keeping the temperature constant and at a pleasant level.
+A passive ventilation system ensures that every room is supplied with the right amount of both cool and warm air, keeping the temperature at a pleasant level.
 This also removes the need to constantly adjust the system.

 • Icon Num5